Clear Paris attacks suspect of Belgian shooting, says lawyer

 Belgium is split along linguistic lines with Dutch speakers in the north and French speakers in the south and the choice of language in trials, as well as in politics, is based on a complicated web of legal texts.

-Mary added that the holding of the trial, with a large media presence in court, meant the public had confused the case with bombing attacks that killed 32 people in Brussels in 2016 and Abdeslam’s suspected involvement in the Paris attacks.
+Mary added that the holding of the trial, with a large media presence in court, meant the public had confused the case with suicide bombings that killed 32 people in Brussels in 2016 and Abdeslam’s suspected involvement in the Paris attacks.

 “Madame president, you are not here to judge on those cases.
 The security and media madness could give you the contrary impression,” Mary told presiding judge Marie France Keutgen.

 He also took issue with prosecutors’ charge of attempted murder “in a terrorist context”.
-Witnesses, for example had not heard anyone inside the apartment shout “Allahu Akbar” (God is greatest) when shots were fired.
+Witnesses, for example, had not heard anyone inside the apartment shout “Allahu Akbar” (God is greatest) when shots were fired.

+He added that shots were aimed at police and not other civilians in the neighborhood, arguing that this was further evidence suggesting the incident lacked a terrorist element.

-“In the file there is no element which would allow Abdeslam to be convicted of a terrorist offense,” Mary said.
+“In the file there is no element which would allow Abdeslam to be convicted of a terrorist offense,” Mary said, during a speech of some 2-1/2 hours.

+Abdeslam and his co-defendant fled the scene of the shooting on foot, while one gunman was killed inside the apartments and several police officers were wounded.

+In a brief counterplea, prosecutor Kathleen Grosjean said she saw a link between the shooting and the attacks.

 Abdeslam refused to answer the judge’s questions on the opening day of the Brussels trial on Monday and declined to appear in court on Thursday.